+44 (0)1928 620 099 SPB@flowflex.com

 If you know your cold pressure is also low, boost both feeds at the same time with an SP22S.
 If you’re fitting the pump yourself and want to keep it simple, start with an SP2B — you can always upgrade if you need to.
 If you’re using a plumber, plan the full solution upfront to avoid a second visit.

-Step one: identify your plumbing system
+Step one: identify your plumbing system (if you know what system you have you can skip this part!)

 Before choosing a pump, you need to know what type of plumbing system you have.
 The quickest way is the stop tap test.